Choose another writer in this calendar:

 village of Knowle, in Warwickshire.
 His father, George Beynon Harris,

-was a barrister.
-Gertrude Parkes, Wyndham's mother, was the daughter of
+Gertrude Parkes, Wyndham's mother, came from a wealthy family.
+She was the daughter of

-an ironmaster.
-Untill 1911, he lived in Edgbaston, Birmingham.
-When
+His early years Wyndham lived in Edgbaston, Birmingham.
+When he

 1921 Bedales School in Petersfield, Hampshire, and then studied